mother-of-all-self-hosting/ansible-role-listmonk/docs/configuring-listmonk.md

 After running the command for installation, listmonk becomes available at the specified hostname like `https://example.com`.

-To get started, go to the URL on a web browser and create a first workspace by inputting required information.
-For an email address, make sure to input your own email address, not the one specified to `listmonk_environment_variable_mail_from_address`.

 ## Troubleshooting

 ### Check the service's logs